 Kind of Obsessed

-This Travel Adapter Changed the Way I Use AirPods
+This Travel Adapter Will Change the Way You Use AirPods

-As somebody who loves their AirPods — I’m on my second pair after leaving my first set in a California hotel room, but I digress — the AirFly excited me, though not for the reasons you might think.
+As somebody who loves their AirPods, the AirFly excited me, though not for the reasons you might think.
 I don’t fly often, so the prospect of using AirFly and my AirPods on an airplane didn’t totally do it for me.
 Instead, I wanted to see how AirFly changed the way I play video games.

-You won’t catch me in big eSports tournaments or anything like that, but I do dabble in the dark arts of a Nintendo Switch and an Xbox One.
-For the past few weeks, I’ve been using the AirPlay and my AirPods to play both games — and there are pros and cons to both.
+You won’t catch me in big eSports tournaments but I do dabble in the dark arts of a Nintendo Switch and an Xbox One.
+Since the AirFly came out, I’ve been using the AirPlay and my AirPods on both consoles.
 The Nintendo Switch really lends itself to the AirPlay.
 The handheld console doesn’t have Bluetooth built-in — a surprising omission, actually — so you need wired headphones if you don’t want everyone around you to hear everything.
-And the AirFly works seamlessly with the Switch; after pairing with the AirPods, I just plugged the AirFly into the Switch’s headphone jack and was good to go.
+And the AirFly works seamlessly with the Switch; after pairing with the AirPods, I just plugged the AirFly into the Switch’s headphone jack and I was good to go.
 Boom.

-I tried the AirFly with two different Xbox One controllers — a new controller with a 3.5mm jack and an older one that required a headset adapter ($25).
+When it came to the Xbox, I tried the AirFly with two different controllers — a new controller with a 3.5mm jack and an older one that required a headset adapter ($25).
 Both worked pretty much the same: the AirPods could play the game’s auto and I could hear my friends, but the built-in microphone didn’t work, so my friends couldn’t hear me.
 This wasn’t entirely unexpected, as AirPods have been known to have some issues when paired with some non-iPhone smartphones — but still, this was a bit of a bummer.